The Amersham and District Philatelic Society Constitution and Rules

 1. This Society shall be known as The Amersham and District Philatelic Society, hereinafter called the Society.

-2. The objects of the Society shall be to stimulate the collection and study of postage stamps and related philatelic material and to provide facilities for collectors of such items to meet each other.
+2. The objects of the Society shall be to stimulate the collection and study of all philatelic material and to provide facilities for collectors and those interested in such material to meet.
 The Society shall be non-profit making.

-3. The Society may, from time to time, as decided by the Society in General Meeting, be affiliated to such Societies, Federations, or Associations as may appear to the Society to be beneficial to its interests.
+3. The Society may, from time to time, be affiliated to such other Societies, or groups of Societies as the Committee may decide.

 4. The Membership shall consist of:

 - Ordinary Members who are interested in philately and are 18 years and over at the beginning of the Society’s financial year.